Neck Acne Treatment: A Guide for Patients

 Topical Retinoids

 Apply retinoids to completely dry skin 20-30 minutes after cleansing.
-Use a pea-sized amount for the entire neck area, avoiding the delicate skin directly under the jawline initially.
+Apply a pea-sized amount to the entire neck area, initially avoiding the delicate skin directly under the jawline.
 Expect mild peeling and redness during the first 4-6 weeks as your skin adjusts.

 Oral Medications

-Doxycycline and minocycline work through anti-inflammatory mechanisms beyond their antibacterial effects.
+Doxycycline and minocycline exert anti-inflammatory effects in addition to their antibacterial effects.
 Standard dosing starts at 100mg daily, often reduced to 50mg for maintenance after initial improvement.
-These medications particularly benefit inflammatory neck acne resistant to topical treatments.
+These medications are particularly beneficial for inflammatory neck acne that is resistant to topical treatments.

 For hormonal neck acne patterns along the jawline and lower neck, oral contraceptives or spironolactone address underlying hormonal triggers.
 Spironolactone doses for acne typically range from 50-150mg daily, with effects visible after 8-12 weeks of consistent use.